pmaier983/detective-ml/README.md

     - If I wanted to learn remix I'm sure this would be a good choice.
 Not sure I do just yet though, so might pass.
 Good Next.js alternative.
 - CSS Choices:
   - [Stylex](https://github.com/facebook/stylex)/[Pigment Css](https://github.com/mui/pigment-css)
     - The modern styled-components alternatives.
-Work well with [RSC](https://react.dev/reference/rsc/server-components)
+Works well with [RSC](https://react.dev/reference/rsc/server-components)
   - [Tailwind](https://tailwindcss.com/)
     - My go to quick css solution for small projects.
 Its a bit hard to read once you get out of the swing of things, but nothing beats its terseness.
   - [CSS Modules](https://github.com/css-modules/css-modules)